Monopoles and Landau-Ginzburg Models I: A Bochner-Type Formula

 \subsection{Some Useful Formulae}

-Recall that $(M,\omega, J, g)$ is a K\"{a}hler manifold and $G$ is a compact abelian Lie group acting on $M$ holomorphically and isometrically. $(G,\rho)$ admits a moment map $\mu: M\to \g$ which is $G$-invariant. $W=L+i H$ is a $G_\C$-invariant holomorphic function on $M$, called the superpotential.
+Recall that $(M,\omega, J, g)$ is a K\"{a}hler manifold and $(G,\rho)$ is a compact abelian Lie group acting on $M$ preserving the K\"{a}hler structure. $(G,\rho)$ admits a moment map $\mu: M\to \g$ which is $G$-invariant. $W=L+i H$ is a $G_\C$-invariant holomorphic function on $M$, called the superpotential.

 For any $\xi\in \g$, let $\tilde{\xi}$ be the vector field on $M$ induced from the action $(G,\rho)$.
 The convention of the moment map used in our paper is that

 or equivalently,

 since $\omega(\cdot,\cdot)=g(J\cdot, \cdot)$.
 Here $\nabla\mu\in \Gamma(M, TM\otimes \g)$ is viewed as a $\g$-valued vector field on $M$.